-- Even little kids can help you make these Toilet Paper Roll Pumpkins, from Made to Be a Momma.
+- Create a Happy Halloween centerpiece for the kitchen table.
+Even little kids can help you make these Toilet Paper Roll Pumpkins, from Made to Be a Momma.

 - These intricate Paper Spiderwebs from One Little Project are a great craft for older kids adept at using scissors.

-- Super easy, practical (and timely), these DIY Halloween Soap Bottles from Crafty Morning will encourage hand washing!
+- Super easy and practical, these DIY Halloween Soap Bottles from Crafty Morning will encourage hand washing!

 Creative and Unique Halloween Costumes

-- Create your own Minnie or Mickey Halloween Pumpkin T-Shirt, show in the image above, using the DIY instructions.
+- Create your own Minnie or Mickey Halloween Pumpkin T-Shirt, show in the image below, using the DIY instructions.

 - Make old-school Halloween face masks out of paper plates and random craft items like markers, sequins, feathers and a glue stick.
 Poke a hole in the sides and attach ribbons to tie behind the head.

-- If you’re not leaving the house, consider a Halloween costume that doubles as pajamas, like this fleece Stitch Bodysuit from ShopDisney.
+- If you’re not leaving the house, consider a Halloween costume that doubles as pajamas, like these PJ Pals from shopDisney.

 Pumpkin Carving and Decorating

-- For those that like to keep it mess-free, try this Q-Tip Painted Pumpkin Craft for kids, from Projects with Kids.
+For those that like to keep it mess-free, try this Q-Tip Painted Pumpkin Craft for younger kids, from Projects with Kids.

 Spooky Movies and Halloween Specials

-- For older kids, consider Ghostbusters, The Addams Family, and the Harry Potter movie series.
-The Others, Poltergeist, Beetlejuice and The Sixth Sense are other PG-13 scary movies.
-However you might want to re-watch them first and be assured they’re appropriate for your kids.
+- For older kids, consider PG-13 scary movies.
+However you might want to re-watch them first and be assured they’re appropriate for your kids!